-The experiment, called the Sangamon Association and then the Integral Phalanx, was based on the ideas of Charles Fourier.
+The experiment, called the Sangamon Association and then the Integral Phalanx, was based on the ideas of French philosopher Charles Fourier.
 He believed in creating small (1,500 to 2,000 people) rural communities where members would live and work together, free of government intervention.
 Such societies “would replace all the corrupt institutions of civilization with ones that would foster ‘happiness, truthfulness, compassion, and industry,'” according to a presentation given by Kelley Boston in 2005 to the Sangamon County Historical Society.
 (Most of the information for this article comes from Boston’s talk.)

 The Sangamon Associates was the longest-lived — three years — of any Fourierist community in Illinois, Boston found.
 The main organizer was Theophilus Sweet, formerly from New York, who had lived in Sangamon County since 1826.
 His family and those of his in-laws were the heart of the original group of Loami Fourierists.

 They established their community on the north edge of Loami, but needed more members.
 So the Sangamon Association in 1845 contacted an Ohio-based Fourierist group whose members, in turn, needed land where they could practice their philosophy.
 Leaders of the Ohio group included John S. Williams, an engineer and Fourierist lecturer, and lawyer William Galbraith.

 “The members of the Sangamon Association probably believed they were getting the best part of the bargain,” Boston reported. “(T)hey were providing only their existing land, buildings, and members without promising anything more.
 On the other hand, the Sangamon members believed that many members of the Integral Phalanx in Ohio would be ready to move to Illinois as soon as the union was complete.”